MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-ALPN protocol names that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this key and MUST NOT be included in the SVCB ALPN set.
+ALPN protocol names that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the SVCB ALPN set.

 To establish a connection to the endpoint, clients MUST